tonestory6809/fsd-doc/README.md

+I'm still writing so commit message is a mess.
+Will edit later

 # FSD documentation #

 An unofficial attempt at documenting the implementations of FSD used today.
 IVAO and VATSIM happen to be the most common ones, though there are likely others.